editorconfig-checker/editorconfig-checker/README.md

 ## Support
-If you have any questions, suggestions or just want to chat join #editorconfig-checker on freenode(IRC).
+If you have any questions, suggestions, need a wrapper for a programming language or just want to chat join #editorconfig-checker on freenode(IRC).
 If you don't have an IRC-client set up you can use the [freenode webchat](https://webchat.freenode.net/?channels=editorconfig-checker).